Esri/arcgis-maps-sdk-unity-samples/sample_project/Assets/SampleViewer/Samples/TimeOfDay/readme.md

 # Visualize Time of Day

-Control the Time of Day manually, simulate it at a given speed, or animate it from one time to anoter.
+Control the Time of Day manually, simulate it at a given speed, or animate it from one time to another.

 ![Image of Time of Day Sample](TimeOfDay.png)